Toyota VZ engine: 3VZ-FE

 Parts-wise, the 3VZ-FE shares very little with the rest of the VZ engine family.
-The main bearings are shared with the 3VZ-E, but little else.
-Cams can also be interchanged between the 5VZ-FE and 3VZ-FE heads.
+The main bearings are shared with the 3VZ-E, but nothing else.
+It also uses a forged steel crankshaft and cast connecting rods, and the upper intake plenum is a split-chamber design using Toyota's ACIS variable-intake system, feeding three sets of runners for both heads.
+Cams are interchangeable with the 3VZ-FE and 5VZ-FE heads.